Sandalwood drug case: CCB sleuths conduct search at Aditya Alva's house

 Bengaluru, Sep 15: The Central Crime Branch police, who have filed an FIR naming 12 people, including actress Ragini Dwivedi, in the Sandalwood drug racket case, conducted a search on the event venue and house of Aditya Alva called 'House of Life' located on MM Reddy Road, Mariyannapalya in Hebbal.

-Aditya, son of former minister Late Jeevaral Alva and also the brother-in--law of Bollywood actor Vivek Oberoi is accused number 6, in a Sandalwood linked drug peddling case registered under the Narcotics Drugs and Psychotropic Substance (NDPS) Act at Cottonpet police station.
+Aditya, son of former minister Late Jeevaral Alva and also the brother-in-law of Bollywood actor Vivek Oberoi is accused number 6, in a Sandalwood linked drug peddling case registered under the Narcotics Drugs and Psychotropic Substance (NDPS) Act at Cottonpet police station.

 Alva, who is an accused in the case, is at large ever since the CCB sleuths launched a crackdown against the drug haul in the state capital, targeting those who arrange rave parties.